Set up billing for your account

 Link your Visual Studio Online account to your subscription

 Sign in here as the Visual Studio Online account owner.

 Start linking your account.

 Select your account and an Azure subscription, if you have more than one.
 For example:

 Finish linking your account.
-It appears on the portal when your account is ready for billing.
+It appears in the Azure portal when your account is ready for billing.

 You can link multiple Visual Studio Online accounts to an Azure subscription.